k3tang/InstaNoodle/README.md

 ---
 Instanoodles is a website clone of a UK-based vegan instant noodle company, [FutureNoodles](https://futurenoodles.com).
 The company uses a fun and modern aesthetic in their brand marketing, redefining what instant noodles can be.
 Additionally, FutureNoodles is a socially conscious, environmentally-friendly product that promotes wellness in their consumers by providing a healthier alternative for those who eat in a hurry.

+The website also contains many engaging animations that adds a spark of fun to an otherwise prosaic activity - online grocery shopping.

 ## Features
 ---
 ### User Authentication - Login/Signup